List of You characters: Love Quinn

 Theo flirts with Love again at her bakery, but she rebuffs his advances.
 Later, Henry contracts measles.
 Love and Joe decide to frame Matthew.
 Although they fail.
 While Henry recovers, Joe and Love decide not to frame Matthew.
 The next day, Gil, a neighbor, reveals to Love that Henry contracted measles from his twin daughters and that he and his wife are both anti-vaccination.
-As he leaves, Love beats him unconscious.
+As Gil leaves, Love beats him unconscious.
 Love and Joe lock Gil in the vault in the basement of the bakery.
-Love enlists the Quinn enforcer to investigate Gil's life and discovers that his son is a sexual predator; they confront him and he is disgusted causing him to commit suicide.
+Love enlists the Quinns' enforcer to investigate Gil's life and discovers that his son is a sexual predator; they confront Gil and he is disgusted causing him to commit suicide.
 Joe and Love decide to frame Gil for Natalie's death.
 Theo kisses Love after a heart-to-heart with each other at the bakery.

 Theo calls Love from the police station about an incident.
 Theo then invites Love to ride a scooter with him and they end up having sex.
 Dottie gives Love advice.
-Love buys a pregnancy test and messages Forty as if she were a living person, confessing that she might be pregnant with Theo's baby.
+Love buys a pregnancy test and messages Forty as if he were a living person, confessing that she might be pregnant with Theo's baby.
 Love attends an event for Dottie, where she is taken out of her pregnancy scare.
 She hallucinates Forty, causing her to have an epiphany about her life.
 Theo warns Love that Matthew is spying on everyone at Madre Linda.
 She decides to keep Theo around to get more information from Matthew.
 Love unsuccessfully tries to spice things up with Joe, which leads to her having rebound sex with Theo.
 At a fundraiser, Love meets Marienne Bellamy.
 Sherry tells Love that she and Cary (Travis Van Winkle) are very attracted to her and Joe and that they should try to take her relationship to another level.
 Dottie is cut out of her family's life by Love because of her carelessness with Henry.
 Love discusses Sherry's proposal with Joe.